 Summer is well underway which means weekends filled with hanging by the pool, long days of sunlight, and friendly gatherings galore.
 No matter the time of the year, hosting a dinner party is the perfect way to get together with those closest to you and enjoy laughs, tasty food, and great conversation.
-However, when the plates are cleared, desert is served, and the sun finally does go down, how do you keep guests from leaving the fun too soon?
+However, when the plates are cleared, dessert is served, and the sun finally does go down, how do you keep guests from leaving the fun too soon?
 The answer lies in one word — games!
-From classic card games to interactive ice-breaker style activities and laugh-out-loud party games, there are many options.
+From classic card games like hearts to interactive ice-breaker-style activities and laugh-out-loud party games, there are many options.
 Here are five great games guaranteed to keep the party going all night long.

 Delicious dinner, close friends, and endless entertainment are the perfect party combination!

 An ideal game for larger groups of friends to play together or on teams, the rules of ‘Who Am I?’ are largely identifiable by its name.
 All you need for this one is a Sharpie and a pack of Post-its to get started.
 Everyone will write the name of one celebrity on the paper and then stick it on someone’s back or forehead.
 Guests will then go around the room attempting to explain which person they are to the other and whoever guesses the most first, wins.
 For inspiration on which famous faces to use, check out this list of A-list stars.

 Dungeons and Dragons is a great board game that can be played with family and friends.
 It is a game in which players explore books and guides to find their way through dungeons.
 The game can be played during summertime, and those who are unfamiliar with the game can read the Player’s Handbook or class guides, such as Dungeons and Dragons 5e Warlock guide and Monk guide.
 The guides help players to understand the game better and make it more fun.
 Dungeons and Dragons is a great way to spend time with family and friends, and it is a great way to learn about different cultures.

 Texas Hold’em Poker